nekhvoya/teamcity-test/README.md

 * IDE (IntelliJ IDEA)
 * Gradle 8.3
 * TeamCity server running locally on port 8111 (version 2023.05.2)
-* Team city has a build agent configured running locally (a Win10 machine)
+* TeamCity has a build agent configured running locally (a Win10 machine)
-* TeamCity has a user account created with credentials admin/admin
+* TeamCity has an admin account with credentials admin/admin

 ### How to run tests
-Tests can be run from the IDE just by selecting a test to run and clicking the Run button or by running the following command: `./gradlew test`
+Tests can be run from the IDE by selecting a test and clicking the Run button or by running the following command: `./gradlew test`

 ### Reporting

 When the test run is finished a test report will be generated.
 The report can be found in `/build/reports/tests/test/index.html`.
-If a test fails a screenshot will be
+If a test fails a screenshot will be made.
+Screenshots can be found in the following directory `/build/reports/tests/`.

 ### Test cases for automation